Shannon-Williams/CB_Final_Project/README.md

 ### Backend

-- Open a terminal
-- `cd server`
-- `yarn or npm install`
-- `yarn or npm start`
+Backend has been pushed live @ https://amalgri-backend-production-6837.up.railway.app/

 # Usage

-If you want to clone of fork a copy of the project for yourself, be sure to set up your MongoDB backend.
-You can use this most features without having the backend set up however your data will not be saved.
+If you want to clone of fork a copy of the project for yourself and install the frontend and you will have all features available to you using my MongoDB database.

 # Database